 To Ida nothing more was said after the last two names.
 Her own parents were to be tried.
 And trial meant torture.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, tfmrockerWrite a Review